dmranck/ticketutil/read-the-docs/source/Usage.rst

     python3 -m unittest discover ./tests/

 .. role:: rubric

-    See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.
+    :rubric: See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.

 .. note::
     To enable debug logging for ticketutil, set an environment